THEdavehogue/glassdoor-analysis/README.md

 </p>
 - I attempted many workarounds to allow me to automatically solve CAPTCHA images, but to no avail.
 The most promising package out there is [tesseract](https://github.com/tesseract-ocr/tesseract) and its python integration `pytesseract`.
 Given more time to work on this project, I would spend more time training tesseract to solve this problem.

-- The solution I implemented was a pause in my scraper that would wait for me to manually solve the captcha in the Selenium browsers, and once I had done that, resume the scrape.
+- The solution I implemented was a pause in my scraper that would wait for me to manually solve the captcha in the selenium browsers, and once I had done that, resume the scrape.
 Since I only encountered these challenge images every 10 minutes or so, it made sense just to babysit the process until I had collected all the data I needed.

 ###### *Volume of Data*
 The final challenge to gathering as many reviews as I wanted was the sheer volume of data that I collected.
 In order to get all the reviews for all the employers that I wanted to analyze, I had to distribute the workload between five computers.
 After splitting the data into manageable chunks, each machine ran the threaded scraper for about 10 hours.